 Weaning your baby from the pacifier before the age of two can help to prevent these issues.
 As I said earlier, I recommend weaning at the first year.
 It’s much easier to break a habit with younger babies than with toddlers, especially when you will be potty training.

-Which style pacifier is better, a one piece or multiple pieces?
+Which style of pacifier is better, a one-piece or multiple pieces?

 Next, one-piece pacifiers are made of only one material which is often softer and less likely to leave lines on your baby.